FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image17.png" style="width:30%" />

-Now the application will run while authenticating with your custom application under the identity of your user account.
+> Now the application will authenticate you with the custom Entra Id application and run under the identity of your Entra Id user account.

 ### Configuring Service Principal Authentication with a Custom Entra Id Application